 Calculating Acquisition Costs

-Many businesses, large and small, don’t do a very good job of accurately calculating the cost of acquiring a new customer, more commonly called cost per acquisition (CPA).
+Calculating your cost per acquisition (CPA) accurately can be tricky.
 To calculate your CPA, start by making a list of every campaign you conducted over a set period of time.
 To see the greatest return, it’s probably best to measure over a 12-month period, but even six months would be sufficient to give you an idea of your average acquisition cost.

 Once you’ve listed all of your campaigns, you need to list the total cost of these campaigns.
 For traditional media, say a newspaper advertisement, the fees you might need to include are:

 And these are just the directly-related costs.
 Other figures to calculate include:

 - Estimate of you and your staff’s time, based on salary.
 If you spent an hour per day for two weeks talking to the designer/copywriter, negotiating rates with the media outlet, reviewing and finally approving the ad, then your time spent would be 10 hours.
 You can estimate the cost based on your salary or your hourly rate.